 In 2006, Melanie McQuaid became the first person to win three professional XTERRA World Champion titles and is the inaugural winner of the ITU Cross Triathlon World Championship in Spain April of 2011.
-As one of the best off road triathletes in the world for more than ten years, she began to focus on Ironman racing in order to challenge herself in a new discipline of non-drafting triathlon.
-Since turning her focus to the road she has earned four Ironman 70.3 victories and 10+ podiums in long distance triathlon including 2nd place at Ironman Canada.
-In 2014, Melanie won two Ironman races from wire to wire, leading out the swim, setting the fastest bike split and giving up little time on the run.
+Racing as one of the best off road triathletes in the world for ten years she transitioned to Ironman racing in order to challenge herself in a new discipline of non-drafting triathlon.
+Since turning her focus to the road she has earned five Ironman 70.3 victories and 15+ podiums in long distance triathlon including 2nd place at Ironman Canada.
+In 2014, Melanie won three Ironman 70.3 races from wire to wire, leading out the swim, setting the fastest bike split and giving up little time on the run.

-Along with four offroad World Championships titles, Melanie has four second place performances at the XTERRA World Championships, a second place at the ITU Cross triathlon World Championship, five overall USA XTERRA series titles, an undefeated record of seven XTERRA Canada wins and five USA National Championship victories- totaling 38 XTERRA professional victories.
+Along with four offroad World Championships titles, Melanie has four second place and a third place performance at the XTERRA World Championships, a second place at the ITU Cross triathlon World Championship, five overall USA XTERRA series titles, an undefeated record of seven XTERRA Canada wins and five USA National Championship victories- totaling 38 XTERRA professional victories.
 Tenacity and versatility has been Melanie's trademark on the XTERRA and half Ironman tour as she has climbed the podium for XTERRA events, national mountain bike events and road events all in the same season over the past ten years.

 Her ITU World Championship win in Spain reflects the determination she brings to every race she enters: